There are numerous benefits of organic micronutrients.

 Therefore, when a grower loads his crops with Zinc to try and get more zinc into the plant, if it isn’t part of a balanced trace mineral application, his crop might not be able to utilize the zinc.

 What do some growers do to try and get more zinc into the plant?
-They just keep applying more zinc, hoping his plants will pull it up.
+They just keep applying more zinc, hoping their plants will pull it up.
 But what actually happens is that they get a zinc toxicity in the soil.

 This in turn hinders the uptake of other nutrients.
 Giving your plants a BALANCED source of micronutrients is so very helpful to both plants and soil.